 Proctors are undergraduate assistants who provide classroom support to faculty, helping them teach and their students learn.
 Duties may include grading, holding computer lab hours, preparing course materials, and performing clerical tasks related to class records.
 Other course-related work may be assigned at the instructor’s discretion.
 Proctors are expected to meet deadlines, attend meetings in a timely and consistent manner, and to be available to grade final exams.
 Proctors are evaluated on their performance over the course of the semester, and it is critical that they be reliable and courteous to students.

-Proctors can be assigned to work 10 or 20 hours per week at a pay rate based on their class rank as set by UT Human Resource Services.
+Proctors can be assigned to work 10 or 15 hours per week at a flat pay rate of $10 per hour.

 To hold a proctor position:

 - You must be a CS entry-level or CS major.

 - You must be enrolled for 12 hours in a long semester (fall or spring).
 You must be registered and your tuition paid for your appointment to be processed.

 - Your combined UT employment and semester-hour course load may not exceed 30 hours a week in any semester or summer term.